5.5 Working with Extracted Spectra

 pixel

-When working with the _x1d files in the Python environment, it is important to be aware that the spectral data for a given column (e.g., wavelength) is contained in rows, even when the number of rows is only one, as it is for first order spectra.
+When working with _x1d files in a Python environment, it is important to be aware that the spectral data for a given column (e.g., wavelength) is contained in rows, even when the number of rows is only one, as it is for first order spectra.
 For example, the command len(data['WAVELENGTH'returns 1 for first order spectra indicating the number of rows, whereas len(data['WAVELENGTH'][0]returns 1024 which is the length of the wavelength array for that row.
 Below is an example for plotting flux vs. wavelength for the first spectral order included in an _x1d file with commonly used Python libraries.

 >>> from astropy.io import fits